sklandrausis/LAnDmARk/README.md

 **The LAnDmARk scripts where developed by:  Janis Steinbergs, Kristaps Veitners**

 LAnDmARk is automated data retrieval and processing tool.
 To retrieve data from LOFAR LTA and run calibrator and target pipeline to image FITS map.
-Full docomentation is avaible from:https://docs.google.com/document/d/1F74ZPqPWVU0uPr_UbUr6zfkAHD-RcSIWYVprHvPnavE/edit?usp=sharing

 ## LAnDmARk setup and run
 ### Dependencies
 1. python 3